sdegutis/90s.dev/site/public/legal/tos.md

 * Users must not use the site in any way other than how it's obviously intended.

-* AI may not be used to generate or otherwise influence any content under `net/`
+* AI may not be used to fully or partially generate content under `net/`

 Legalese versions of these coming soon.